Gran Hotel Son Net - Puig Major

 We shall cycle towards the Esporles municipality through a winding road and get through the first climb, known as the Superna.
-We will then visit the village of Esporles, right at the heart of the Tramuntana mountain range and popular amongst cyclists thanks to the many provisioning points (to be found along its main road).
+We will then visit the village of Esporles, right at the heart of the Serra de Tramuntana and very popular amongst cyclists thanks to the many provisioning points (to be found along its main road).
 The aim is to keep pedaling towards s'Esglaieta and Palmanyola, where almond trees grow and offer one of the most striking views in Majorca and the Mediterranean.

 We shall leave Palmanyola to move towards the town of Santa María.
 There is no better place than the bars and restaurants in the main street to savor the local Majorcan cuisine.
 You will find terraces full of cyclists recovering!

 The following route section is different from all others.
-The ground is flat and the vineyards of Consell and Binissalem offer unique views of the Tramuntana mountains.
+The region is flat and the vineyards of Consell and Binissalem offer unique views of the Serra de Tramuntana.

 We shall leave the vineyards behind and make our way to the town of Inca, famous for its leather, and cycle through the olive groves on the outskirts of Selva and Caimari.
-Here, you will be able to taste an olive oil that is so good many have likened it to Mediterranean gold.
+Here, you will be able to taste an excellent olive oil, called the Mediterranean gold.

 In order to reach the most important site in our route, the Puig Major, we must pass by the Coll of Sa Batalla, a climb full of curves that goes by the monastery of Lluc and the town of Escorca.

 We will then leave Escorca behind to discover two of the most important reservoirs in the area: Gorg Blau and Cúber.